facebook

 Paint rollers

-Paint rollers are essential tools for veneers and woodworkers who want to apply stains, varnishes and sealants to their work.
-The right choice of roller can greatly influence the quality of the final result and the efficiency of the work.
-Here's a detailed guide to the different types of roller and their specific uses for wood professionals.
+Paint rollers are essential tools for floor layers and woodworkers who want to apply stains, varnishes and sealants to their work.
+Choosing the right roller can greatly influence the quality of the final result and the efficiency of the work.
+Here is a detailed guide to the different types of rollers and their specific uses for woodworking professionals.

 Roller characteristics